SteppoFF/iota.keccak.js/README.md

 **This lib is not made nor audited by the IOTA Foundation - It is community code and comes without any warranty!
 Do not use this library for moving big amount of funds - unless you checked the code!**

-This is node.js module provides a replacement for most of the kerl functions from the iota.lib.js.
-Can be used to build high performance spammers.
-I took some js files from the official iota.lib.js - thanks for this awesome peace of software!
+This node.js module provides a replacement for most of the kerl functions from the iota.lib.js.
+It can be used to build high performance node-js spammers but is also capable of signing inputs on value bundles.
+All the files in the helper folder I took from the official [iota.lib.js](https://github.com/iotaledger/iota.lib.js) and optimized them for my needs.

 Provided functions - check source code for options:
 - getAddressFromSeedKeccak(seed,offset,count,options)